Download audio sample

 the next day at the same times and frequencies as well.
 Oddities to

-this are sometimes observed; for example, from May to July 2014, a
+this are sometimes observed; for example, from May 2014 onwards, a

-schedule heard only on second and fourth Wednesday was observed
+schedule heard only on second and fourth Wednesday is being

 The entire transmission process is handled using a computer